SimonBoothroyd/gnn-charge-models/README.md

 * `train-ff-terms` - contains the input files required to train the remaining force field terms using the new charge models.

-* `trained-models` - contains the trained models produced by this study.
+* `test-charge-models` - contains the input files required to test the new charge models.

+* `test-ff-terms` - contains the input files required to test the fully refit (incl. vdW and valance terms) force field

 ### Reproduction